rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 When addressing the issue of possessive declension, however, grammars of Erzya only give forms for the singular persons, and therefore the dative declension is considered defective.
-The forms generally given for the dative are %ńeń, %neń, %ońeń, %eńeń =>
-%ONeń POSS-1SG>DAT, %t́eń, %teń, %ot́eń, %et́eń => %OTeń POSS-2SG>DAT and %nsteń, %onsteń,
-%ensteń => %Onsteń POSS-3SG>DAT, with a limitation to the range the first and second
+The forms generally given for the dative are -ńeń, -neń, -ońeń, -eńeń => -ONeń POSS-1SG>DAT, -t́eń, -teń, -ot́eń, -et́eń => -OTeń POSS-2SG>DAT and -nsteń, -onsteń, -ensteń => -Onsteń POSS-3SG>DAT, with a limitation to the range the first and second

 <pgNo>82</pgNo>
 82